kordianbird/MemGame/README.md

 ## Languages

 * [HTML5](https://en.wikipedia.org/wiki/HTML)
-- I used html (HyperText Markup Language) as the base for my project
+ I used html (HyperText Markup Language) as the base for my project

 * [CSS3](https://en.wikipedia.org/wiki/CSS)
-- I used css3 to style my game
+ I used css3 to style my game

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
-- I used JavaScript to add functionality to my game
+ I used JavaScript to add functionality to my game

 ## Libraries
 * [jQuery](https://jquery.com/)
-- I used jQuery in some instances to ease the process of programming
+ I used jQuery in some instances to ease the process of programming

 ## Programs
 * [Git](https://git-scm.com/)
--I used gitpod's terminal to commit my code and then to push it to GitHub
+ I used gitpod's terminal to commit my code and then to push it to GitHub

 * [GitHub](https://github.com/)
--I used GitHub to store my project code
+ I used GitHub to store my project code

 *[Mockplus](https://www.mockplus.com/)
-- I used Mockplus to create my wireframes
+ I used Mockplus to create my wireframes

 # Testing